Kiss My Earth: Book on Tour Without the Author

 Silence Speaks

-Alice Willitts and Christina Tatcher share intimate reflections on resilience and adaptation at their Silence Speaks performances — inviting the audience to reflect on what breaks us and what ultimately makes us stronger.
+A talking tour in 2025 for Breaking a Mare and Kiss My Earth, where Christina Thatcher and Alice Willitts shared intimate reflections on resilience and adaptation at their Silence Speaks performances — inviting the audience to reflect on what breaks us and what ultimately makes us stronger.

 Something Light Written

-On 3 May 2023, Alice made a collaborative, durational piece with Clare Whistler, responding to fifteen photographs of fallen leaves over fifteen hours in the presence of a young oak tree.
-On the 15/16th June 2023, live editing and read-through performances took place at Elspeth Owen's Open Studios, The Pavilion, Granchester.
-The book launched on the 25th November 2023.
-Four performances with the oak tree at Elspeth's took place.
+On 3 May 2023, Alice made a collaborative, durational piece with Clare Whistler over fifteen hours in the presence of a young oak tree outside Elspeth Owen's studio in Granchester, Cambridge.
+On the 15/16th June 2023, they took part in Elspeth Owen's Open Studio with two days of live editing and the scratch performances that became the book.
+The book launched on the 25th November 2023 with four performances, back with the oak tree.

-The tour kicked off in 2024 on the 6th Jan with Clare's Oak - Ashburnham, Sussex.
+The ongoing *Something Light Written *tour launched in 2024 on the 6th Jan with Clare's Oak - Ashburnham, Sussex.

 7 July 2024 for the venerable oak by the lake, private event.

-21 Sept 2024 with Suffragette Oak, Kelvingrove - Glasgow
+*21 Sept 2024 with Suffragette Oak, Kelvingrove - Glasgow, thank you *

 23 May 2025 with a lightning-struck Sudbourne oak, thank you Clare Best